Free training courses available to help you start a career in adult social care with the North Norfolk Care Academy.

 What is the Kickstart scheme?

-Businesses in the district can use the Kickstart Scheme to create new 6-month job placements for young people who are currently on Universal Credit and at risk of long-term unemployment.
+Employers in the district can use the Kickstart Scheme to create new 6-month job placements for young people claiming Universal Credit and at risk of long-term unemployment.
 The placements provide an opportunity to gain work experience and develop the soft skills required in employment.

-Please note that participants who are not currently claiming Universal Credit are ineligible.
+Please note that young people who are not currently claiming Universal Credit are ineligible.

 Kickstart is a separate provision from apprenticeships.
 Young people who complete the placement could go on to an apprenticeship or other form of employment.